MadBomber/aia/README.md

 AIA leverages the [prompt_manager gem](https://github.com/madbomber/prompt_manager) to manage prompts.
 It utilizes the [CLI tool fzf](https://github.com/junegunn/fzf) for prompt selection.

 **Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)
-- Added support for the `ruby_llm` gem as an alternative to `ai_client`
+- Replaced `ai_client` with `ruby_llm` gem
+- Added --adapter w/default ruby_llm in case there is a need to consider something else
 - //include directive now supports web URLs
 - //webpage insert web URL content as markdown into context

 **Wiki**: [Checkout the AIA Wiki](https://github.com/MadBomber/aia/wiki)

 **Notable Recent Changes:**
-- **RubyLLM Integration:** AIA now supports the RubyLLM gem as an alternative to ai_client.
-Use `--adapter ruby_llm` to switch.
-Why am I replacing my on gem ai_client with the ruby_llm gem?
+- **RubyLLM Integration:** AIA now uses the `ruby_llm` gem as a replacement to ai_client.
+The option `--adapter ruby_llm` is the default.
+The `--adapter` option is there in case in the future an alternative to ruby_llm may be needed.
+I replacing my on gem ai_client with the ruby_llm gem?
 Because its better, newer, elegant and will easily support some of the new features I have planned for AIA.
-Its not fully integrated but its close ofenough to work on text-to-text generation.
-Other modes will be added in the future.

 <!-- Tocer[start]: Auto-generated, don't remove. -->